-However, this Monday's quarterly expiration sees the SEPTEMBER T-NOTE at a typical full point discount, even if it recovered nicely from recent activity back below the 132-00 area once again on the FOMC fears.
-While that should provide comfort to the bears, it is also a risk they can rally at some point to retest the 134-00 area if they do not remain below 132-00.
+However, the recent quarterly expiration saw the SEPTEMBER T-NOTE at a typical full point discount, even if it recovered nicely from recent activity back below the 132-00 area once again on the FOMC fears.
+While that should provide comfort to the bears, it was also a risk they could rally to retest the 134-00 area if they did not remain below 132-00; which they have not done in the context of the recent COVID-19 Delta variant spread.